ocaml/v2.ocaml.org/site/docs/logos.md

 The following [SVG file](/img/OCaml_Sticker.svg) is suitable to [make stickers](https://twitter.com/ocamllabs/status/761191421680422912).
-Its is is released under the same
+It is released under the same
 [liberal license](https://github.com/ocaml/ocaml.org/blob/master/LICENSE.md) as
 the logo so do not hesitate to print your own stickers to promote OCaml!

-Before printing some stickers, it would be great if you [tweeted it](https://twitter.com/search?q=%23OCaml%20stickers&src=typd) with tags `#OCaml stickers` so that other interested people in you area can get in touch with you!
+Before printing some stickers, it would be great if you [tweeted it](https://twitter.com/search?q=%23OCaml%20stickers&src=typd) with tags `#OCaml stickers` so that other interested people in your area can get in touch with you!